 My first FEE seminar was a turning point in my education.
 At FEE, I was first exposed to ideas that would inspire the rest of my time in university, and eventually even my career.

-As the Institute for Justice’s Director of Communications, Bob Ewing is a key part of IJ's media team that has received 24 national communications awards and shifted the terms of debate on issues of liberty across the country.
+Bob Ewing is the Director of Media Relations at the Mercatus Center.
 Bob has secured news coverage for IJ in hundreds of media outlets, and his unique mountaintop wedding received international media attention spanning six continents.
 He lectures nationwide on effective communication strategies and has authored 45 published op-eds/articles and three magazine features.
 Bob provides media training for attorneys, activists, and clients, enabling them to explain complex issues and share personal stories in effective, simple terms.
-Bob joined the Institute for Justice in August 2005 from the Foundation for Economic Education, where he worked as the Leonard E. Read Research Fellow.
 He lives in Arlington, Virginia, and enjoys spending his free time rock climbing with his wife and puppy.

 What does FEE mean to Bob?

 I never went to graduate school, but I've always considered my time at FEE equivalent to a graduate degree in the freedom philosophy.
 Through FEE I received a solid education in economics, history, and philosophy.
 Though FEE I connected with and built relationships with numerous wonderful people, many of whom I am still close friends with today.
 Several FEE friends played a vital role in my professional development.
 And, with FEE on my resume, I was able to get my foot in the door and secure a career at IJ.
 Through FEE I was inspired to continue building myself as an individual, including doing my small part in working towards creating a more free and a more just world.